turingschool/mod-0-curriculum/session5/index.md

 </div>

 ## Housekeeping and Goals
 ### Wins From Feedback

 - Solid understanding of creating repository, pushing to repository, cloning repository, and forking repository (average mastery scores above 4)
-- More breakout rooms! :)
+- More breakout rooms!
-- Nice work with pull requests on GitHub

 ### Follow-Ups From Feedback

 - Time allotted for breakout rooms
-- Terminal vs. text editor?
+- Reading over the lesson beforehand
 - Sessions move fast
-- Markdown average mastery score 3.6
+- Markdown average mastery score 3.85
-- Recordings don't record breakout rooms
+- Esc button will exit full screen in Zoom

 ### Other Notes